ncecchino/hello-world/README.md

 This is my first repository on GitHub.

-I love :coffee: :horse:, :pig: and :pizza:.
+I love :coffee: :horse:, :pig:, :cake: and :pizza:.